Songwriting

 God Closes a Door...

-Before 2010, I'd written poems, scores of greeting cards, shorts stories, school reports & essays, but only 2 songs.
+Before 2010, I'd written poems, scores of greeting cards, shorts stories, countless book reports, papers & essays, but only 2 songs.

 Then, in 2010, I had a massive head injury.
 I was diagnosed with a major concussion and a Chiari 1 Malformation.
-That's a condition where the base of the skull can't comfortably accommodate the brain.
-The excruciating pressure caused cognitive difficulties & coordination issues.
+That's a condition where the shape of the skull can't comfortably accommodate the brain.
+It caused excruciating pain, pressure, and cognitive & coordination difficulties.
 I had to have a decompression surgery to relieve the pressure on my brain.

 I died on the operating table, due to an anaphylactic reaction.
 Miraculously, I came back to life without assistance, shocking and confusing the medical staff.